 The Privacy Act of 1974 (the Privacy Act) provides protections for the release of records from federal agencies that contain personally identifiable information.
 The Freedom of Information Act allows the public to request access to various federal records.
 In regards to service members, the federal government strives to seek a balance between these two laws, supporting the public's right to obtain information with a service member's right to privacy.
 This article will provide background information on these laws, how they apply to you and how you or your family can request information.

 The Privacy Act is a U.S. federal law that protects records that can be retrieved from a system of records by personal identifiers such as a name, social security number or other identifying number or symbol.
 The law further defines a system of records as any grouping of information about an individual under the control of a federal agency from which information is retrievable by personal identifiers.

 You are entitled to access your records and to request the correction of these records by stating the reasons for such actions with supporting justification showing how the record is untimely, incomplete, inaccurate or irrelevant.
 The Privacy Act also prohibits disclosure of these records without your written consent unless one of 12 disclosure exceptions applies.

 Enacted in 1966, the FOIA generally provides that any person has a right to obtain access to federal agency records, with some exceptions.
-The intent of the law is to make federal agencies accountable to the public for their actions.
+The intent of the FOIA is to make federal agencies accountable to the public for their actions.
 The FOIA requires agencies to publish statements of its organizations, functions, rules, procedures, general policy, any changes made and how to get information.
-Additionally, for public inspection and copying, agencies must index and make available statements of policy, manuals, instructions and final opinions and orders in cases, as well as the indexes.
+Additionally, for public inspection and copying, agencies must index and make available statements of policy, manuals and instructions, and final opinions and orders in cases, as well as the indices.